• Loading stock data...

 The Inside the NBA deal is described to me as mostly a rights swap.
 ESPN gets Inside the NBA from TNT, while TNT gets the rights to more Big 12 college football and basketball games from ESPN.

-Since this past summer, TNT has entered college football and basketball in a big way, picking up partial game rights to the Big 12, Big East and Mountain West conferences as well as the College Football Playoff.
+Since this past summer, TNT has entered college football and basketball in a big way, picking up partial game rights to the Big 12, Big East, and Mountain West conferences as well as the College Football Playoff.

 The outspoken Barkley (who’s repeatedly declared he’d never work for ESPN) will be free to say whatever he wants.
-It will be fascinating to watch how he reacts to being on ESPN after decades of rejecting their employment overtures—and hilariously poking fun at their coverage.
+It will be fascinating to watch how he reacts to being on ESPN after decades of rejecting their employment overtures—and hilariously poking fun at its coverage.

 In essence, not much will change except where to find the show on your TV screens.